tomoconnor/blog.devopstom.com/hugoblog/content/posts/introducing-s-corp/index.md

 * ⚡️ Keeping the entire site stateless, fast, and free from maintenance overhead
 * 💡 The Frontend Was Easy.
 The Logic?
 Not Worth Coding.

 S Corp is a mostly-static React site with a handful of interactions.
-The testimonials and certificate download are the only dynamic bits — and honestly, they weren’t worth spinning up a real backend for.
+The testimonials and certificate download are the only dynamic bits — and honestly, they weren’t worth spinning up a traditional coded backend for.

 The frontend is so boring it's available on [Github](https://github.com/S-Corp-lol/s-corp-lol/), and hosted by Cloudflare Pages.